fredrikdev/NetatmoSIAQM/README.md

 # NetatmoSIAQM for Scriptable
-*Not affiliated with Netatmo in any way* https://github.com/fredrikdev/NetatmoSIAQM
+*Not affiliated with Netatmo in any way.* https://github.com/fredrikdev/NetatmoSIAQM

 **Scriptable Widget for the Netatmo Smart Indoor Air Quality Monitor (usually interfaced with by the iOS app Netatmo Home Coach) using the Netatmo Aircare API.**